-Portugal church sex abuse study: victims may number 4,800
+Portugal church sex abuse study: Victims may number 4,800

-LISBON, Portugal (AP) — More than 4,800 individuals may have been victims of child sex abuse in the Portuguese Catholic Church and 512 alleged victims have already come forward to speak out, an expert panel looking into historic abuse in the church said Monday.
+LISBON, Portugal (AP) — More than 4,800 individuals may have been victims of child sex abuse in the Portuguese Catholic Church and 512 alleged victims have already come forward with their stories, an expert panel looking into historic abuse in the church said Monday.

 Senior Portuguese church officials had previously claimed that only a handful of cases had occurred.